Language

 Demand reliability, failure-mode, and lifecycle information

-Reliability questions should come before price comparison.
-In a power plant, sensor failure rarely stays inside the instrument.
-It travels into alarms, permissives, trips, maintenance decisions, outage planning and operator confidence.
+Reliability questions should come before price comparison, because in a power plant a sensor failure rarely stays inside the instrument.
+It travels into alarms, permissives, trips, maintenance decisions, and operator confidence.

 Failure consequences suppliers rarely disclose unless asked

-Suppliers often describe what the sensor measures.
-Procurement should also ask what happens when it fails.
-Does it fail high, fail low, freeze the last value, generate a fault output or disappear from the network?
+Suppliers describe what a sensor measures; procurement should also ask what happens when it fails.
+Does it fail high, fail low, freeze the last value, generate a fault output, or disappear from the network?

 Reliability questions to include in supplier evaluation

-Ask MTBF data if available, but do not stop there.
-Request the installed base, service history, warranty process, common failure modes, maintenance interval, and expected lifecycle status.
-A supplier with no service history for the application should not be treated like an approved source for critical loops.
+Ask for MTBF data if available, but do not stop there: request the installed base, service history, warranty process, common failure modes, maintenance interval, and lifecycle status.
+A supplier with no service history for the application should not be treated as an approved source for critical loops.

 Demand replacement equivalency and obsolescence support

-Replacement sensor sourcing is where many industrial buyers lose time.
-The original part is obsolete, the OEM package documentation is incomplete, or the installed sensor has a superseded model number.
-A supplier then offers an equivalent part without proving equivalency at the loop level.
+Replacement sourcing is where many industrial buyers lose time.
+The original part is obsolete, the documentation is incomplete, or the installed sensor has a superseded model number, and a supplier then offers an equivalent without proving equivalency at the loop level.

 What suppliers must prove before offering an alternate

-Suppliers must prove the same measurement range, output signal, process connection, enclosure rating, approvals, wiring method, response time, calibration basis, and environmental rating.
-They should also identify every difference between the original and proposed alternate.
+Suppliers must prove the same measurement range, output signal, process connection, enclosure rating, approvals, wiring method, response time, calibration basis, and environmental rating, and identify every difference between original and proposed alternatives.

 When a cheaper substitute creates plant risk